 Realizing this, beauty brands have taken a leap of faith and are either handing over the reins of content solely to the content creators (L’Oréal) or turning to micro-influencers who have considerably higher engagement rates but fewer followers.
 Instagram is slowly catching up with YouTube in terms of influencer content engagement rates and has the most potential for growth according to TapInfluence.

-Cosmetics retailer Anastasia Beverly Hills achieved year-on-year revenue growth of 146.6% in 2016 and attributed their triple-digit growth to its focus on optimising its social media strategy, specifically its network of micro-influencers on Instagram.
+Cosmetics retailer Anastasia Beverly Hills achieved year-on-year revenue growth of 146.6% in 2016 and attributed their triple-digit growth to its focus on optimizing its social media strategy, specifically its network of micro-influencers on Instagram.

 Micro-influencers have also been used to tackle the delicate issue of diversity and representation within beauty brand advertising.
 Maybelline launched its new 16-colour pallet Fit Me Foundation Collection which included 4 shades for darker skin tones in the US.

 Teaming up with micro-influencers such as Jackie Aina, Maybelline was able to diversify part of their marketing campaign and directly market to African-American customers in the US which makes the brand and its product more marketable to a wider audience.